 NNABA Foundation’s Bar Review Scholarship criteria are listed below.
 Individuals who qualify and who would benefit from this opportunity are encouraged to apply.

-- An official copy of your most recent law school transcript;
+- An official or unofficial copy of your most recent law school transcript

 Please carefully read the eligibility rules, application instructions, and FAQs prior to emailing the NNABA Foundation for further information.